 Praydar thanked her, then hurried back to the central passageway where he was met by an odd figure.
-Warden Sargoes was an elderly alien with large, bulbous eyes and a very long, shaggy mane of hair that extended around to his lower face. (*) Once, when Superman had visited Kronis, he had thought the warden resembled a mutated Mark Twain.
-The allusion was lost on most of the alien staffers of the prison, who merely thought of their employer as a good man with a slightly distracted manner.
+Warden Sargoes was an alien man with large, bulbous dark eyes and a long, shaggy mane of white hair that extended around to his lower face like a handlebar mustache.
+Once, when Supergirl visited Kronis, she had thought the warden resembled an alien Mark Twain, but kept it to herself, since the allusion would have been lost on most of the alien staffers of the prison, who merely thought of their employer as a good man with a slightly distracted manner. (*)

 [(*) Editor’s note: See “Birthright of Power,” Superman Family #187 (February, 1978).]

 The warden looked expectantly at Praydar and said, “Commander, you wanted to see me.
 Is something wrong?
 Has there been an incident?
 Has a prisoner escaped?”

 At that moment, every light blinked into momentary darkness before flashing back on, and a siren screamed warnings across the compound.